sudhanshupatel-dev/Manji-Debris-Tracking/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development && Update the Database
 ```
 npm start
 ```

 ### Compiles and minifies for production
 ```
-npm build
+npm run build
 ```

 ### Customize configuration